 —Angelica Kauffman, 1794.
 Oil on canvas.
 Nostell Priory, UK

-A college course in natural history taught by the late ecologist and entomologist Lincoln Brower—a leading expert on the monarch butterfly—sparked my lifelong interest in natural history, including field research and environmental work.
-I am currently working on a hybrid collection inspired by women natural historians, currently focusing on women born in the 19th century, who lived and worked both before and after the 19th Amendment was ratified, granting women the right to vote.
-Conceived of as imagined testaments and unsent letters, here is one testament.
+A college course in natural history taught by the late ecologist and entomologist Lincoln Brower—a world expert on the monarch butterfly—sparked my lifelong interest in natural history, including field research and environmental work.
+I've been working on a hybrid collection inspired by women naturalists who bridged two centuries—born in the 19th century and who lived and worked well into the 20th century and after the 19th Amendment granting women the right to vote was ratified.
+Conceived of as imagined testaments and letters, here is one testament.

 Testament 4: Elizabeth Knight Britton